 In this article an Epson V700 scanner is used to scan the glass plates.
 This high-quality flatbed scanner has an optical resolution of 4800 dpi for reflective media (photos, documents) and 6400 dpi for transmissive media (film, glass).
 The optical density is 4.0 Dmax.
 Epson now has a successor with the V800 (and V850), but the improvements are marginal and the V700 is still a very capable scanner.
+The best practices in this article apply to the Epson V700, V750, V800 and V850.
 To understand more about scanners and resolution, this excellent article on Imaging Resource is recommended.

 The scanning software used is Ed Hamrick’s VueScan.
 The extensive options and clear user interface is a good alternative to the standard Epson software that comes with the scanner.

 - Wear cotton gloves when handling the glass slides.
 They not only protect the sensitive emulsion of your slides, but also ensures that you do not leave fingerprints and scratches on the scanner’s glass plate.

 - Remove dust particles from the slides with a blower, followed by a soft brush (only when needed).

 - Place the slides in the scan holder with the emulsion side facing the scanner glass plate to get the best scan results (“emulsion down”).